Bubba the Love Sponge: 2004–2010: Hiatus and Sirius Satellite Radio

 In July 2004, Clem announced he would run for Pinellas County sheriff again.

 In September 2005, Howard Stern announced the hiring of Clem to host weekday afternoons on Howard 101, his second channel on Sirius Satellite Radio, a subscription-based satellite radio service exempt from FCC regulations.
 The show launched on January 9, 2006.

 In 2008, Clem began to host two shows a day, which lasted one year.
 He and his crew aired an FCC-compliant show on WHPT in the morning, followed by the uncensored program on Sirius in the afternoon.
 In 2009, Sirius opted for just FM replays during the week and one live uncensored show on Friday afternoons.
-In December 2010, Clem did not renew his contract with Sirius, moving to RadioIO, an Internet radio service of which his agent Thomas Bean was CEO.
+In December 2010, Clem left Sirius after the company asked him to take an 80% pay cut in his next contract.
+He joined RadioIO, an Internet radio service of which his agent Thomas Bean was CEO.

 2008–2019: Return to terrestrial radio

 Clem began broadcasting a live morning show from Tampa radio station WHPT 102.5 "The Bone" on January 8, 2008, which was simulcast on the Jacksonville radio station WFYV-FM 104.5 "Rock 105".
 During the second quarter of 2008, Bubba's show received a number one rating in the Tampa market; in 2015, the show's ratings came under investigation for possible Nielsen Ratings tampering.
 In December 2016 his show was canceled on his local Tampa station, WBRN.

 In July 2019, it was announced that JVC Broadcasting would acquire WORL 660 AM in Greater Orlando (and its FM translator) for $900,000.
 As previous owner Salem is retaining rights to the WORL call letters; the WDYZ (AM) calls from a sister station were swapped to WORL.
 JVC announced that it planned to launch a new hot talk format on the station, Florida Man Radio, featuring Bubba the Love Sponge in the morning.
 Programming is also heard on a 250-watt FM translator, W288CJ at 105.5 FM.